Stefan Boieck & Nico Kersten

-We live in the center of Germany, near Frankfurt, currently with 6 adult afghans.
+We live near Hannover, currently with 3 adult afghans.
 We try to keep our number of dogs small.
 They are companions, live in our house, we don't have kennels for them and love to have them around us.

 3 generations on the sofa: Cigourney, 14 years with daughter Devon and granddaughter Hannah